 - Initiate a global conversation on nonviolence within the Church, with people of other faiths, and with the larger world to respond to the monumental crises of our time with the vision and strategies of nonviolence and Just Peace;

 - No longer use or teach “just war theory”; continue advocating for the abolition of war and nuclear weapons;

 - Lift up the prophetic voice of the church to challenge unjust world powers and to support and defend those nonviolent activists whose work for peace and justice put their lives at risk.

 Conference sponsors.
 In addition to the Pontifical Council for Justice and Peace and Pax Christi International, the Nonviolence and Just Peace conference was sponsored by the Justice and Peace Commission of the Union of International Superiors General/Union of Superiors General, the Conference of Major Superiors of Men, the Leadership Conference of Women Religious, Maryknoll missioners, St. Columban’s Mission Society, and Pace e Bene Nonviolence Service.

-A second gathering, co-sponsored by Pax Christi International and the Vatican’s Dicastery for Promoting Integral Human Development (into which the Pontifical Council for Justice and Peace had been folded), was held in April 2019.
+In April 2019 a second gathering was held, co-sponsored by Pax Christi International and the Vatican’s Dicastery for Promoting Integral Human Development (into which the Pontifical Council for Justice and Peace had been folded).
 Find more information about this event, including background papers and more, here.